-From W&I Code: 4512 (b) (e) (f); 4648(a) (6) (D); 4659 (d) (1) (A) (B) and (C); 4685(c) (1) and (3); 4686.5(a) 4690.2 Out-of-home respite: Each child may receive up to 14 days per fiscal year of staying in a care home.
-You may use the 14 days consecutively or any number of days at a time.
-If you are interested in touring board and care facilities for out of home respite options, please contact your service coordinator, who will staff the request with the out of home respite committee to get a list of homes available to tour.
-Once homes have been approved to tour, you may arrange to visit each home.
-Once you select a home, please inform your service coordinator who will request funding and coordinate the paperwork.
+From W&I Code: 4512 (b) (e) (f); 4648(a) (6) (D); 4659 (d) (1) (A) (B) and (C); 4685(c) (1) and (3); 4686.5(a) 4690.2 Out-of-home respite: A client may stay up to the statutory maximum number of days per fiscal year (unless an exemption applies) in a licensed residential facilities to provide parents/caregivers an extended break from caring for the client.
+These days may be used in any configuration.
+If you are interested in touring licensed residential facilities for out of home respite options, please contact your child's Service Coordinator, who will get a list of homes available to tour.
+You may then arrange to visit each home.
+Once you and the client select a home, please inform your Service Coordinator who will work with you and the facility to arrange the respite stay.